ekoaripurnomo/exco-sms/README.md

-# Java Library Send SMS using on Modem Wavecom M1306B
+# Java Library Send SMS using Modem Wavecom M1306B

 ## Using: